nexusformat/definitions/manual/source/design.rst

 			if the external name has been changed

 		.. index::
-		    single: ISO 8601
-		    single: time
+		    see: ISO 8601; date and time
-		    single: date and time; time
+		    see: time; date and time
 		    single: date and time
-		    see: date and time; ISO 8601

 		``file_time`` (*ISO 8601*)
 			Date and time of file creation